syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Trackball.md

 ## Axis Label

-The axis label will be viewed when the [`ShowTrackballInfo`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_ShowTrackballInfo) property is set to true.
-If you want to collapse the visibility of axis label in Trackball, set `ShowTrackballInfo` as false.
+The axis label will be viewed when the [`ShowTrackballLabel`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_ShowTrackballInfo) property is set to true.
+If you want to collapse the visibility of axis label in Trackball, set `ShowTrackballLabel` as false.

-N> By default, the value of [`ShowTrackballInfo`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_ShowTrackballInfo) is false.
+N> By default, the value of [`ShowTrackbalLabel`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_ShowTrackballInfo) is false.

 **Alignment** **of** **Axis** **Label**